-Thus, this process requires cross-checking of these pre-defined specifications with the partially developed software product, so as to satisfy with the process of carrying out the development, in a right way.
+Thus, this process requires cross-checking of these pre-defined specifications with the partially developed software product, to satisfy the process of carrying out the development of the product, in a right way.

 The process of software verification can be performed through following approaches:

 The advantages offered by software verification are numerous.
 It is among those processes, which makes the process of software development easy and allows the team to create an end product that conforms to the rules and regulations, as well as customer’s requirements.
 Other advantages of this process are: